mawenzy/forking-workflow-exercise/cauliflower_tacos-ammended.md

 - Yogurt
 - Tortilla of choice, warmed in a dry pan

-Note: If you don't like spicy food, skip the chilis.
+Note: If you don't like spicy food, skip or reduce the amount of chili.